plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 Whenever you gain a Barbarian level, you can replace one Exploit you learnt from this class with another Exploit from the *[Barbarian Exploit List]*.

-To perform an Exploit, you expend a number of Stamina Points equal to the Exploit's level.
-For Exploits that modify an *Attack*, or *Ability Check*: you can only use one Exploit per *Attack*, or *Ability Check*.

 ### Exploit Ability

-If one of your Exploits requires you to make an *Exploit Attack*, or a creature to make a Check, your "Exploit Attack Modifier", and "Exploit DC" are calculated as follows:
+If one of your "Exploits" requires you to make an *Exploit Attack*, or a creature to make a Check, your "Exploit Attack Modifier", and "Exploit DC" are calculated as follows:

 **Exploit Attack Modifier** = `+ your Proficiency Bonus + your Strength modifier` **Exploit DC** = `10 + your Proficiency Bonus + your Strength modifier`